Submit by 7/21 to WE BEGAN AGAIN: Collected Essays on Second Chances (Edited by Christine Wolf and Eric Ronne)

 We aim to publish in early 2026.

-We’re considering our options and will keep you posted once we decide.
+We’re considering our options and will keep contributors posted once we decide.

 Who are you to write a book about this?